Myxir294/Simple_TFT_LCD_STM32/README.md

 The programs allow to operate ST7735S LCD TFT Display via Nucleo L476RGT6 board, using SPI and DMA.
 All the code was made using STM32 Cube IDE, so it can be easily migrated to another STM32-type board and used in simple projects.

 The code is a part of my STM32 training with an online course from polish website Forbot.pl, but I find it nice so I decided to share it.
-It's mainly focused on being easy to undertand and as simple as possible.
+It's mainly focused on being easy to understand and as simple as possible.

 There are two versions, v1 takes less RAM but it's slower, v2 uses buffering to draw program-made pixel images faster but takes up way more memory space.